ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 : REQUIRED.
 The identification used to authenticate the resource server making this call, either
     by value or by reference as described in {{authentication}}.

-token_format_required (string):
+token_formats_supported (array of strings):
 : OPTIONAL.
+The token formats the RS is able to process for accessing the resource.
+    The values in this array MUST be registered in the GNAP Token Formats Registry in {{IANA-token-format}}.
-The token format required to access the identified resource.
-If the field is omitted,
+    If the field is omitted, the token format is at the discretion of the AS.
-    the token format is at the discretion of the AS.
-If the AS does not support the requested token format, the AS MUST return an error to the RS.
+    If the AS does not support any of the requested token formats, the AS MUST return an error to the RS.

 token_introspection_required (boolean):
 : OPTIONAL.
 If present and set to `true`, the RS expects to make a token introspection request as